neuoy/KSPTrajectories/README.md

 A Kerbal Space Program mod to display trajectory predictions, accounting for atmospheric drag, lift, etc.

-This mod will display a new trajectory on the map, which should match the KSP regular trajectory, excepted if your spacecraft encounters an atmosphere.
+This mod will display a new trajectory on the map and in flight, which should match the KSP regular trajectory, unless your spacecraft encounters an atmosphere.
 Drag and lift are predicted and the resulting modified trajectory is displayed.
 It is compatible with the aerodynamic model of the original game, but also with Ferram Aerospace Research (automatic selection at game startup).

 This mod is designed to help with aerobraking maneuvers (trajectory after aerobrake is displayed), and to help reach a precise point on the ground (for example to land exactly at the Kerbal Space Center).